 This month has been all about hiring reputable movers.
 And as the busy season is upon us, we want to continue to educate others about hiring professional, trustworthy companies.
-Last week we discussed moving estimates, cost considerations, and tips on how to save money during the moving process.
-This week we are going to explore deposits and what to watch out for, extra fees and how to handle them, and getting everything in writing.
+Last week, we discussed moving estimates, cost considerations, and tips on how to save money during the moving process.
+This week we’re taking a look at the ins and outs of deposits, extra fees, and contracts.

 These tips could mean the difference between falling for a scam and hiring an honest moving company.
-For more information on how to avoid moving scams, click here.
+Moving.com has a great blog post listing ten different types of moving scams.

 Keep an eye out for our next blog post about how to check the credentials of a moving company.
 It’s important to do your homework!